#EndSARS: Edo govt sets up judicial panel of inquiry

-According to the statement, the Panel was set up “In response to the yearnings of Nigerian youths, as articulated in the demands of the #Endsars protesters.”
+According to him, the Panel was set up “In response to the yearnings of Nigerian youths, as articulated in the demands of the #Endsars protesters.”

-The Panel is chaired by Justice Ada Ehigiamusoe, while Joyce Ugbodaga is the Secretary to the Committee.
+ALSO READ: #EndSARS protest: Emmanuel’s N4m largesse tears Akwa Ibom youths apart

 “To advise on compensation or restitution to the victims, or- where the victim has been killed- to the family of the victim, based on condition which shall be clearly laid out by the Committee.